rinawasabi/cyber-security-data-privacy/BookingSystem/Phase1/test_report.md

 - Name:  Rina Poutiainen-Uekusa

 **Purpose:**
-- Describe the purpose of this test (e.g., identify vulnerabilities in registration and authentication flows).
+- To detect vulnerabilities and flows in Booking system's registration and authentication process

 **Scope:**
 - Tested components: